Praqma/helmsman/docs/how_to/apps/order.md

     priority= -2

   [apps.jenkins1]
-    name = "jenkins1" # should be unique across all apps description = "jenkins"
+    description = "jenkins"
     namespace = "staging" # maps to the namespace as defined in environments above enabled = true # change to false if you want to delete this app release [empty = false]